 Speed Control from Rotor Side

-Now if we increase rotor resistance, R2 torque decreases but to supply the same load torque must remains constant.
-So, we increase slip, which will further results in decrease in rotor speed.
-Thus by adding additional resistance in rotor circuit we can decrease the speed of three phase induction motor.
-The main advantage of this method is that with addition of external resistance starting torque increases but this method of speed control of three phase induction motor also suffers from some disadvantages :
+Now if we increase rotor resistance, R2 torque decreases but to supply the same load torque must remain constant.
+So, we increase slip, which will further result in the decrease in rotor speed.
+Thus by adding additional resistance in the rotor circuit, we can decrease the speed of the three-phase induction motor.
+The main advantage of this method is that with an addition of external resistance starting torque increases but this method of speed control of three phase induction motor also suffers from some disadvantages :

 - The speed above the normal value is not possible.

-- Large speed change requires large value of resistance and if such large value of resistance is added in the circuit it will cause large copper loss and hence reduction in efficiency.
+- Large speed change requires a large value of resistance, and if such large value of resistance is added in the circuit, it will cause large copper loss and hence reduction in efficiency.